 Depending on the size of your sweet corn crop, wrapping up the ears may be a desirable route.
 Seasoned gardeners have used duct tape to wrap up their ears.
 With this method, it’s also worth experimenting with other materials that might prevent a raccoon claw from ripping through.
 Though, duct tape may be the best option.

-Nite Guard Solar is the raccoon deterrent device chosen by gardeners who want to grow sweet corn for their own family and not for a family of raccoon.
+Nite Guard Solar is the raccoon deterrent device chosen by gardeners who want to grow sweet corn for their own family and not for a family of raccoons.

 How do Nite Guard Solar lights deter hungry raccoon?